HerbertKoelman/cpp-pthread/README.md

 Once your compiler is upgraded you simply include the standard `#include <thread>` and replace the namespace `pthread` for `std`.

 Sample code can be found in the `tests` directory.
-To use it, run the following commands:

-  cd tests
-  ./configure
-  ./make

-> **WARNING** tests rely on GoogleTest and which MUST be installed before building.

 If you use CMake, the test are built and run like this (in your `build` directory):